ballerina-platform/blog/_posts/2023-07-07-announcing-ballerina-2201.7.0-swan-lake-update-7.md

     ];

     var items = from var {orderId, itemName} in orders
         // The `group by` clause creates the groups for each `orderId`.
-        // The `itemName` is a non-grouping key and it becomes a sequence variable. group
+        // The `itemName` is a non-grouping key and it becomes a sequence variable. group by orderId
-         by orderId
         select [itemName];

     // List of items per `orderId`.
     io:println(items);

     var quantities = from var {itemName, quantity} in orders
         // The `group by` clause creates the groups for each `itemName`.
-        // The `quantity` is a non-grouping key and it becomes a sequence variable. group
+        // The `quantity` is a non-grouping key and it becomes a sequence variable. group by itemName
-         by itemName
         select {itemName, quantity: sum(quantity)};

     // List of quantity per item.
     io:println(quantities);

-    var income = from var {price, quantity} in orders let var totPrice = price * quantity

-        // The `collect` clause creates a single group and all variables become
-        // non-grouping keys.
-        collect sum(totPrice) ;

-        // Calculate the total income from all the orders. io:println(
-        income)
-         ;
 }
 ```

-For more information on the usage of aggregation-related operations, see [Aggregation](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#aggregation) and [Grouping](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#grouping).
+For more information on the usage of grouping, see [Grouping](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#grouping).

 Other than these new features, from this release onwards, you can [verify Ballerina artifacts using the Cosign CLI and Rekor APIs](https://ballerina.io/downloads/verify-ballerina-artifacts).
 Furthermore, this release brings a range of notable additions and improvements to the language, runtime, standard library, and developer tools.